Maccabean Revolt: Battle of Elasa (160 BCE)

 In 160 BCE, Seleucid King Demetrius I went on campaign in the east to fight the rebellious Timarchus.
 He left his general Bacchides to govern the western part of the empire.
 Bacchides led an army of 20,000 infantry and 2,000 cavalry into Judea on a second expedition intending to reconquer the restive province before it grew too used to autonomy.
 The size of the rebel army facing them is disputed; 1 Maccabees implausibly claims that Judas's army at Elasa was tiny, with 3,000 men of which only 800–1,000 would fight.
 Historians suspect the true numbers were larger and possibly as many as 22,000 soldiers, and the author downplayed their strength in an attempt to explain the defeat.

-The Seleucid army marched through Judea after carrying out a massacre in the Galilee.
+The Seleucid army marched through Judea after carrying out a massacre in Galilee.
 This tactic would force Judas to respond in open battle, lest his reputation be damaged by inaction and Alcimus's faction gain strength by claiming he was better positioned to protect the people from future killings.
 Bacchides advanced toward Jerusalem, while Judas encamped on the rough terrain at Elasa to intercept the Seleucid army.
 Judas opted to attack the right flank of the Seleucid army hoping to kill the commander, similar to the victory over Nicanor at Adasa.
 The elite horsemen on the right retreated, and the rebels pursued.
 This may have been a tactic from Bacchides, however, to feign weakness and draw the Maccabees in where they could be surrounded and defeated, their own retreat cut off.
 Regardless of whether it was intentional or not, the Seleucids regained their formation and trapped the rebel army with their own left flank.
 Judas was eventually killed and the remaining Judeans fled.

 The Seleucids had reasserted their authority in Jerusalem.
 Bacchides fortified cities across the land, put allied Greek-friendly Jews in command in Jerusalem, and ensured children of leading families were held as hostages as a guarantee of good behavior.
 Judas's younger brother Jonathan Apphus (Hebrew: Yonatan) became the new leader of the Maccabees.
 A new tragedy struck the Hasmonean family when Jonathan's brother John Gaddi was seized and killed while on a mission in Nabatea.
 Jonathan fought Bacchides and his troops for a time, but the two eventually made a pact for a cease-fire.
 Bacchides then returned to Syria in 160 BCE.